-- This lesson provides information on electrolytic systems for recovering the metal from spent process solutions and rinses.
-High and low surface area systems are covered as well as cutting edge systems such as high-speed rotating cathode systems.
-A brief comparison between DC and pulse rectification in electrolytic recovery is also given.
+- This lesson explores electrolytic systems for recovering the metal from spent process solutions and rinses.
+High and low surface area systems are covered, as well as advanced high-speed rotating cathode systems.
+A comparison between DC and pulse rectification in electrolytic recovery is also given.

 - 5. Evaporative Recovery Systems

-- This lesson covers the various evaporative recovery systems, including atmospheric, vacuum, cold vaporization and vapor recompression technologies.
+- This lesson covers evaporative recovery systems, including atmospheric, vacuum, cold vaporization and vapor recompression technologies.

 - 6. Reverse Osmosis and Other Membrane-based Recovery Systems